opentraveldata/quality-assurance/README.md

   with cities not referenced as a city in the [generated OPTD public file](http://github.com/opentraveldata/opentraveldata/blob/master/opentraveldata/optd_por_public.csv)

-* Note that a CSV file has a single row, it is the header.
+* Note that if a CSV file has a single row, it is the header.
 So, it can be considered as empty.
 ```bash
 $ pushd ~/dev/geo/opentraveldata-qa